StylishThemes/GitHub-Dark/.github/CONTRIBUTING.md

     ```

 * Try to wrap lines at around 80 characters.
 If at all possible, use "grunt clean" to do the wrapping for you.
-* This style has a size limit:
-  * We're doing okay for now since the author of Stylish gave us more room to work; I'm not sure what the value is of the current limit.
-  * <del>I'm not sure if it is [64kb](https://github.com/JasonBarnabe/stylish/wiki/Embedding-images-in-styles) (which I think we've already passed), or [100,000 bytes](http://userstyles.org/help/coding)</del>.
-  * Still, don't add any image URI's to the css; instead add the image into the `/images` directory; then point to using the following url: `http://stylishthemes.github.io/Github-Dark/images/`{my-image.png}.
+  * Still, don't add any image URI's to the CSS; instead add the image into the `/images` directory; then point to using the following URL: `http://stylishthemes.github.io/Github-Dark/images/`{my-image.png}.
   * If possible, reduce any added selectors.
 Remember that Stylish requires an `!important` flag to override default styling, so a selector starting from the body isn't always necessary.
   * Don't add any inline comments.
-If you want to make a comment, add it as a note in the commit.
+If you want to make a comment, add it as a note in the commit message.
-  * If your css definition already exists within the style, do not add it again!
+  * If your CSS definition already exists within the style, do not add it again!
 Add your selector to the existing definition.
-* Insert any new css selectors in any available slot before the style definition, or on a new line as needed.
+* Insert any new CSS selectors in any available slot before the style definition, or on a new line as needed.
 * If you want to add a new userstyle variable, please open an issue and discuss it with us first.
+* Don't include version bumps with your contribution, all releases are handled internally.
+* If your PR fixes an open issue or replaces another PR, include fixes/closes #issue-nr in your commit message title.
+[Read more on this](https://help.github.com/en/articles/closing-issues-using-keywords).

 ## Getting Started